Exodus Part One: Deep Dive

 You see, in Egypt, the people had alternatives to following Yahweh; they had options, they were exposed to different alternatives and God was calling them to be consecrated, to be set apart, without idolatry, free from the worship of other gods.
 Let’s have a look at some scriptures that confirm monotheism in the Bible.

-1 Tim 2:5 ‘For there is one God and one mediator between God and men, the man Christ Jesus’.
+1 Timothy 2:5 ‘For there is one God and one mediator between God and men, the man Christ Jesus’.

 the danger of idolatry